DataLinkDC/dinky/dinky-admin/src/main/resources/db/migration/README.md

 - R{date}.{Version Number}__{description}.sql eg: R20240708.1.1.0__release.sql

 **Attention:**
-- V{version number}__{description}.SQL has two underscores in the middle, which are fixed rules.
+- V{date}.{version number}__{description}.SQL has two underscores in the middle, which are fixed rules.
 If they do not comply with the rules, they cannot be executed
-- Each version can only have one V{version number}__{description}.sql file, otherwise it will not be executed, whether it is DDL or DML, it will be placed in one file
 - Due to the possibility of multiple script files for a certain version release, the version number cannot be duplicated.
 Therefore, the naming convention will use `V{date}.{Version Number}__Description.sql` Rule, such as `V20240708.1.1.0_ release.
 SQL`, please note that the date format is `yyyyMMdd`.
 This method can avoid duplicate version numbers, which can cause confusion in developer development work, version management, and inconvenient version iteration

 **Upgrade script considerations:**